-Although these devices can be a little fiddly to clean and set up, some parents who have tried feeding their baby this way say they find being able to put their baby to their breast can be emotionally comforting.
+Although these devices can be a little fiddly to clean and set up, some women and birthing parents who have tried feeding their baby this way say they find being able to put their baby to their breast can be emotionally comforting.

 Some women and parents might choose to have a nipple tattooed onto their reconstructed breast rather than using tissue to re-build a nipple (Breastcancer.org, 2019).
 Whilst 3D nipple tattoos look very lifelike, they do not create an actual nipple for your baby to latch on to.